psyronika/Linked_in_the_dark/README.md

 ## More information
 More information about the team and the project can be found via https://newsflows.eu/

 #### This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 947695).
+This work made use of the Dutch national e-infrastructure with the support of the SURF Cooperative using grant no. EINF-2968 and it was partly financed by the Dutch Research Council (NWO).